nummacway/gb300/README.md

 # GB300

 The GB300 is a cheap handheld that emulates video game consoles.
-Being only a few dollars more expensive than the cheapest game consoles on AliExpress, the GB300 offers eight classic consoles (instead of just the Famicon), comes with way more games (even on the Famicon) and you can add your own games.
+The cheapest way to get it is via [AliExpress "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
+At the start of each month and some "shopping festivals", there is a 10% discount, so you can get it for $8.99.
+That's a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicon), comes with _way_ more games (even on the Famicon), you can add your own games, and you can save (states and sometimes standard GBA battery saves).

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.